kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Hand-crafting the logo

-He could hand paint the logo electronically, giving it unique individuality.
+He could hand-paint the logo electronically, giving it unique individuality.
 But Sol was no natural artist and looked askance at scribing away on a tablet to artistic perfection.

 Moreover, what would happen if his clients wanted to rejuvenate their logo after a few years.
-The transmogrification of the [3M Logo](https://1000logos.net/3m-logo/) in almost a century was a case in point.
+The metamorphosis of the [3M Logo](https://1000logos.net/3m-logo/) across almost a century was a case in point.
 Its changes struck a fine balance between the old and the new---same enough to be recognizable from the past but new enough to attract and engage afresh.
 A hand-painted logo would be difficult to morph over time to retain its essence while renewing its expression.
 Logo-maintenance precluded a hand-drawn logo.

 ### Interactive graphics